 This policy is applicable to all Office for National Statistics (ONS) staff activities involving web scraping of personal and non-personal data.
 Web scraping is defined as the collection of data automatically retrieved from the internet.
 When obtaining or procuring web-scraping services from a third party, the ONS will seek to ensure that the overarching principles contained in this policy are met.
 The rest of this policy outlines the main principles of web scraping and provides practical guidance.

 This policy does not cover the use of Application Programming Interfaces (APIs).
-It differs from the ONS Social Media Data Policy, which outlines procedures related to the collection, use and analysis of social media data obtained from social media platforms.
-It also differs from the ONS Open Data Policy, which provides guidance on collection and use of open government, academic, for-profit and non-profit organisation data for statistics and statistical research.Back to table of contents
+This policy also differs from the ONS Social Media Data Policy, which outlines procedures related to the collection, use and analysis of social media data obtained from social media platforms.
+Neither is this policy the same as the ONS Open Data Policy, which provides guidance on collection and use of open government, academic, for-profit and non-profit organisation data for statistics and statistical research.Back to table of contents

 The purpose of this policy is to ensure that web scraping at the ONS is carried out transparently, consistently, ethically, and in accordance with all relevant legislation.Back to table of contents

 This policy sets out the practices and principles that ONS staff will follow when scraping data from websites to produce statistics and conduct statistical research, including exploratory research, which serves the public good.

 When web scraping, we will ensure that we minimise any burden on websites, respect the Robots Exclusion Protocol and associated restriction, abide by all applicable legislation, and monitor the evolving legal situation.Back to table of contents

 Web scraping is only conducted by the ONS for the purposes of any one or more of its functions set out in the Statistics and Registration Service Act 2007 and Census Act 1920.
 These Acts limit the functions of the ONS to the production and publication of official statistics that serve the public good.